fallensoapbubble/NEBULA/Process.md

   - `.kiro/specs/github-oauth-integration/tasks.md` (active editor)
 - **Status**: Authentication fix - Portfolio analyze API route now properly validates sessions with authOptions
 - **Notes**: This fix adds the missing authOptions parameter to the getServerSession call in the portfolio analysis API route.
 The getServerSession function requires the authentication configuration to properly validate user sessions and extract authentication tokens.
 Without this parameter, session validation would fail or use incorrect configuration, preventing authenticated users from accessing the portfolio analysis functionality.
 This API endpoint is critical for analyzing GitHub repository content and generating portfolio data insights, so proper authentication is essential for security and functionality.
 The fix ensures that only authenticated users with valid GitHub tokens can access portfolio analysis features.
+###
+Network Manager React Hook Addition

+- **Time**: Current session
+- **File Modified**: `lib\network-manager.js`
+- **Change Type**: Feature enhancement - Added React hook for network status monitoring
+- **Change Details**:
+  - Added `useNetworkStatus` React hook export to the network manager utility
+  - Implemented hook with React.useState for tracking network status and online state
+  - Added React.useEffect for subscribing to network status changes via networkManager.addStatusListener
+  - Hook returns comprehensive status object with: status, isOnline, isOffline, and isSlow properties
+  - Proper cleanup with unsubscribe function returned from useEffect
+  - Hook provides real-time network status updates for React components
+  - Total addition of 22 lines of React hook implementation
+- **Context**: Adding React integration to the network manager utility to enable components to monitor network connectivity status
+- **Active Files**:
+  - `.kiro/specs/decentralized-portfolio-platform/tasks.md` (active editor)
+- **Status**: Feature enhancement - Network manager enhanced with React hook for component integration
+- **Notes**: This enhancement adds React integration to the existing network manager utility by providing a `useNetworkStatus` hook that components can use to monitor network connectivity in real-time.
+The hook manages local state for both the detailed network status (online, offline, slow) and a simplified online boolean, automatically subscribing to network status changes and cleaning up subscriptions when components unmount.
+This enables React components throughout the application to respond to network changes, such as showing offline indicators, disabling certain features when connectivity is poor, or providing appropriate user feedback during network issues.
+The hook follows React best practices with proper state management, effect cleanup, and returns a comprehensive status object that components can destructure to access the specific network information they need.
+This integration is essential for the offline functionality and network error handling features outlined in the project specifications.
+### A
+rrayEditor Quote Escaping Fix

+- **Time**: Current session
+- **File Modified**: `components\editor\ArrayEditor.js`
+- **Change Type**: Code quality fix - Escaped quotes in JSX string for proper HTML rendering
+- **Change Details**:
+  - Fixed JSX quote escaping in empty state message: Changed `"Add Item"` to `&quot;Add Item&quot;`
+  - Updated line 181: `<p>No items yet.
+Click "Add Item" to get started.</p>` to `<p>No items yet.
+Click &quot;Add Item&quot; to get started.</p>`
+  - Ensures proper HTML entity encoding for quotes within JSX text content
+  - Prevents potential rendering issues and follows React/JSX best practices for quote handling
+- **Context**: Fixing quote escaping in ArrayEditor component to follow proper JSX/HTML standards
+- **Active Files**:
+  - `.kiro/specs/decentralized-portfolio-platform/tasks.md` (active editor)
+- **Status**: Code quality fix - Proper quote escaping implemented in ArrayEditor empty state message
+- **Notes**: This change addresses proper quote escaping in JSX content within the ArrayEditor component.
+The ArrayEditor is part of the web editor interface system (section 8 in tasks) that handles array field editing for portfolio content.
+When displaying the empty state message that references the "Add Item" button, the quotes around "Add Item" need to be properly escaped as HTML entities (&quot;) to ensure correct rendering and follow JSX best practices.
+This type of fix prevents potential rendering issues and ensures the component follows proper HTML standards.
+The ArrayEditor component is essential for editing list-type content in portfolio templates, such as project lists, skill arrays, or social media links, making proper rendering critical for the user experience.
+### Off
+line Page Apostrophe Fix

+- **Time**: Current session
+- **File Modified**: `src\app\offline\page.js`
+- **Change Type**: Text formatting fix - Fixed apostrophe encoding in offline page title
+- **Change Details**:
+  - Changed title text from `You're Offline` to `You&apos;re Offline`
+  - Fixed JSX apostrophe encoding to prevent potential rendering issues
+  - Used HTML entity `&apos;` for proper apostrophe display in React components
+  - Single character change in the h1 title element
+- **Context**: Correcting text encoding in the offline page to follow React/JSX best practices for apostrophes
+- **Active Files**:
+  - `.kiro/specs/decentralized-portfolio-platform/tasks.md` (active editor)
+- **Status**: Text formatting fix - Apostrophe properly encoded in offline page title
+- **Notes**: This change fixes the apostrophe encoding in the offline page title from a straight apostrophe to the HTML entity `&apos;`.
+This follows React/JSX best practices for handling apostrophes and other special characters in text content to prevent potential rendering issues or linting warnings.
+The offline page is part of the error handling and user feedback system (section 10 in tasks), providing users with appropriate messaging when network connectivity is unavailable.
+Proper text encoding ensures consistent display across different browsers and environments while maintaining accessibility standards.